 Launch the program and select Create New Project to start a project.

 Import both your background video as well as overlay video clips to the media library of Filmora9.
 This can be done by either clicking the import button to choose from your local hard drive, or just dragging and dropping the video clips to the library.

 Choose a background clip and then drag it to the video track in the timeline below.

 Overlay clip will need to be dragged to another video track as below:

 Resize and Reposition the overlay clip: Click on a video on the PIP clip and you will be able to resize the clip by dragging the resizing handles on the clip in the preview window, or you can also drag it to any other place on the screen as you want.

 Motions add a touch to your overlays.
 Filmora9 provides dozens of motion effects for you to choose from.
 To apply a motion, double click the target clip on the overlay clip to enter the motion library as below:

 Simply choose one that you like, double click it to apply (or right click on it and hit Apply).
 Then preview the effects on the right.

 To Add a Mask Frame

-Click the Compositing tab in the PIP Edit window and select a blending mode (i.e. multiply, darken, or color burn).
+After double click on the overlay video clip in the timeline, you will see compositing tab in the control panel.
+Select a blending mode (i.e. multiply, darken, or color burn).
 You can fine tune the opacity until you have the look you want.